Our Business

 Our supply chain includes the procurement of raw materials and finished foodstuffs from approximately 26 different countries.

-We have started mapping our supply base to investigate any areas at high risk of modern slavery, either through geography or the ingredient sourced.
-Over the next 12 months we are working to establish links to each of our suppliers using Sedex (the Supplier Ethical Database Exchange).
-We will also use Sedex to investigate suppliers’ labour standards, including modern slavery and human trafficking.
+We have begun mapping our supply base to identify high-risk areas for modern slavery.
+Over the next 12 months, we will establish links with suppliers via Sedex (Supplier Ethical Database Exchange) to investigate labour standards, including modern slavery and trafficking.

-All our employees are based within one of our UK sites.
-All our employees have a written contract of employment and have access to the employee’s handbook.
-When recruiting staff, this is undertaken directly by a permanent member of Leathams staff.
-Agencies are only used to identify candidates and face to face interviews are undertaken by Leathams employees to ensure the potential employee has a permit to work within the UK and is doing so voluntarily.
+All our employees are based in the UK, with written contracts and access to the employee handbook.
+Recruitment is conducted directly by permanent Leathams staff.
+Agencies are only used to identify candidates, and all interviews are conducted face-to-face by Leathams employees to ensure eligibility to work in the UK.

-Following the completion of the Risk Assessment, we will use a number of key performance indicators to assess the effectiveness of our control measures, and also our own internal compliance.
-The KPIs will be defined once the key objectives below are complete.
-These will be reviewed annually and the results published in the Senior Leadership Team meeting.
+Following completion of the Risk Assessment, KPIs will be defined to assess the effectiveness of control measures and compliance.
+These will be reviewed annually and reported to the Senior Leadership Team.

 - Completion of the Risk Assessment process